reyk/libressl-deb/README.md

-# LibreSSL's libtls for Debian
+# LibreSSL's libtls for Debian/Ubuntu

+> EXPERIMENTAL!!!

 The [LibreSSL] project provides a free TLS and crypto stack that was forked from [OpenSSL] in 2014.
 The goals are to provide a modernized